Damigah/Hangman/README.md

 - Git command line

 ## 2. Installation Instructions
-1. I clone the GitHub repository: "git clone https://github.com/Damigah/Hangman.git" in the destination of my machine using Visual Studio Code.
+1. I clone the GitHub repository: `git clone https://github.com/Damigah/Hangman.git` in the destination of my machine using Visual Studio Code.
-2. I connect to the remote repository on GitHub: "git remote add origin https://github.com/Damigah/Hangman.git"
+2. I connect to the remote repository on GitHub: `git remote add origin https://github.com/Damigah/Hangman.git`
 3. I move the Python files into the same destination the git repository is in the file explorer.
-4. I check the if the files are there by using the "ls" commmand in the terminal on Visual Studio Code.
+4. I check the if the files are there by using the `ls` commmand in the terminal on Visual Studio Code.
-6. I will add the files by using "git add Python_file.py" to be staged.
+6. I will add the files by using `git add Python_file.py` to be staged.
-7. I will check if the files I want are staged by typing "git status" to see the files that I had added are there.
+7. I will check if the files I want are staged by typing `git status` to see the files that I had added are there.
-8. If the files that I wanted are staged, I will commit the files using "git commit -m "The message"" with the message stating what I changed.
+8. If the files that I wanted are staged, I will commit the files using `git commit -m "The message"` with the message stating what I changed.
-9. When everything is ready, I will use the command "git push" to move my files from my local repository to my remote repository.
+9. When everything is ready, I will use the command `git push` to move my files from my local repository to my remote repository.
 10. I go on my GitHub repository to see that the files that I pushed are in the location I want it to be.

 ## 3. Usage Instructions